storj/design-docs/satellite/admin-back-office-v1.md

    Acceptance criteria:
    - Identifiable fields that are editable by the operator.
-2. I want a confirmation message or visual to display once the change has been made so that so that the user knows the change went through.
+2. I want a confirmation message or visual to display once the change has been made so that the user knows the change went through.

    Acceptance criteria: